blazmrak/veles/README.md

 library, in 2025, or any year for that matter, is... absurd... to me at least.
 I haven't had this experience anywhere else, with exception to C.

-I bluit Veles to be a smaller step up if you come from just using the JDK, than any build tool is.
+I built Veles to be a smaller step up if you come from just using the JDK, than any build tool is.
 The commands are analogous to what you do when using the JDK, it's just that the arguments are autofilled for you.
 It's also easy to see what is actually happening under the covers.
 I also purposefully